zenoss/ZenPacks.zenoss.CloudFoundry/README.markdown

     zenoss restart

 ## Usage
-One the CloudFoundry ZenPack is installed you can add endpoints by going to the infrastructure screen and clicking the normal button for adding devices.
+Once the CloudFoundry ZenPack is installed you can add endpoints by going to the infrastructure screen and clicking the normal button for adding devices.
 You will find a new option labeled, "Add CloudFoundry Endpoint."

 Choose that option and you'll be presented with a dialog asking for the following inputs.